 oly Trinity is a traditional Anglo Catholic church with Parish Eucharist as their main service.

 All will be very welcome to any Sunday service or any weekday meeting.
-Sunday services at 8.00am Eucharist, 10.00am Family Eucharist.
+Sunday service at 10.00am Family Eucharist.

 More information from: or visit their website at: www.holytrinitylamorbey.org